HOSPITAL SAFETY FOR

 ADVOCACY FOR HOSPITAL SAFETY

-The Chicago North Shore Chapter has been a leading advocate to bring the Chicagoland area hospitals together to call their attention to the safety issues of people with hearing loss.
+The Chicago North Shore Chapter has been a leading advocate to bring the Chicagoland area hospitals together to bring their attention to the safety issues of people with hearing loss.
 Our Chapter has held an annual program entitled Panel Discussion: Hospital Safety for People with Hearing Loss beginning in October 2015.

 The panel is composed of hospital representatives from hospitals in the Chicagoland area.
 We have encouraged a collaborative meeting among hospital representatives to share information and ideas through the mutual support of our HLAA Chapter.